Hashgard Price Reaches $0.0000 on Exchanges (GARD)

 Hashgard Token Trading

-Hashgard can be purchased on the following cryptocurrency exchanges: Hotbit, IDEX and Gate.io.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Hashgard directly using US dollars.
-Investors seeking to trade Hashgard should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Hashgard using one of the aforementioned exchanges.
+Hashgard can be purchased on these cryptocurrency exchanges: Gate.io, Hotbit and IDEX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Hashgard directly using US dollars.
+Investors seeking to trade Hashgard should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hashgard using one of the aforementioned exchanges.

 Receive News & Updates for Hashgard Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hashgard and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.